Strawberry Shortcake (TV series)

-Strawberry Shortcake is an American children's musical direct-to-video preschool animated series produced by DIC Entertainment Corporation and American Greetings based on the franchise of the same name that debuted on March 11, 2003.
-The series consists of 45 episodes, plus one short and one film.
-Part of the series was broadcast on television including by CBS, HBO, and HBO Family, and in broadcast syndication.
+Strawberry Shortcake is an American children's musical preschool animated series produced by DIC Entertainment and American Greetings based on the franchise of the same name that premiered on March 11, 2003.
+The series consists of 45 episodes, plus one short and one feature film based on this incarnation.
+The series was broadcast on television by CBS, HBO, HBO Family, and in broadcast syndication.
 The entire cast is replaced with younger and lesser known voice actors compared to the 1980s Strawberry Shortcake animated specials.

 Following the series' reboot in 2009, the 2003 series was succeeded by Strawberry Shortcake's Berry Bitty Adventures in 2010.